 In contrast, Sections 6, 7, and 9 are specific for maps.
-In Section 6 (check against the geographic information such as expected coordinates) the consistency with the available information about the location of an object is used, which is obviously specific for cartographic maps.
-In Section 7 (check against the cartographic notation) the information on the expected type of the object (river, mountain, etc.) is used.
+In Section 6 (check against the geographic information, e.g., expected coordinates) consistency with the available information about the location of an object is used, which is obviously specific for cartographic maps.
+In Section 7 (check against the cartographic notation) information on the expected type of the object (river, mountain, etc.) is used.
 In Section 9 (global consistency check) it is verified that each object is recognized only once.

 These techniques do not have direct analogs in standard OCR research and thus are contributions of our paper.